PetukkaS/petukkas.github.io/docs/02_fysiikka/lukiofysiikka_aihepiiri_01/lukiofysiikka_aihe_02.md

 ---
-title: Placeholder title
+title: Lukiofysiikka aihe 02
 layout: default
-parent: Subsubfolder
+parent: Lukiofysiikka aihepiiri 01
+grand_parent: Fysiikka
 katex: true
 ---

-Esimerkkisivu
+Toinen lukiofysiikan aihe.

 This is an example of inline \\(\LaTeX\\).
 The following is Stokes' theorem in a `displaymath` environment: \$$\int_{\partial \Omega} \omega = \int_{\Omega} d\omega\$$